Research

 I love tackling tough research problems and I am always open to new challenges.
 This has led me to work on problems in physics, biology, and machine learning.
 Please check out the following sections for more details of my past projects.

-Neural Boltzmann Machines
+Neural Boltzmann Machines and Digital Twin Generators

 Alex H. Lang, Anton D. Loukianov, Charles K Fisher